About the Program

 - Dan Newhouse, U.S. Representative, 4th Congressional District of Washington

 - Judge Sean O’Donnell, Chief Criminal Judge, King County Superior Court

 - Dave Reichert, U.S. Representative, 8th Congressional District of Washington

-- Jeff Roe, CEO, Premera
+- Jeff Roe, CEO and President, Premera

 - Cindi Williams, former Gates Foundation Director, currently Principal at HCM Strategies

 - Tony Williams, former Chief of Staff of Sen. Gorton, CEO of Washington2 Advocates

 - Kim Wyman, Secretary of State, Washington State